-BARRIERS TO ADDRESSING FOOD INSECURITY IN SOUTHEAST KANSAS State Policy In 2015 and 2016, the Kansas Legislature passed a series of bills that proponents called the "HOPE Act" which put barriers into place that make it much more difficult for Kansans to access SNAP Food Assistance, Temporary Assistance for Needy Families (TANF), and Child Care Assistance.
-The policy hurdles enacted by the HOPE Act had significant impacts, damaging Kansas's ability to draw upon the positive attributes of these safety net programs.
+In 2015 and 2016, the Kansas Legislature passed a series of bills that proponents called the "HOPE Act" which put barriers into place that make it much more difficult for Kansans to access SNAP Food Assistance, Temporary Assistance for Needy Families (TANF), and Child Care Assistance.
+The policy hurdles enacted by the HOPE Act had significant impacts, damaging Kansas's ability to draw upon the positive attributes of these safety net programs.8

 One of the policies enacted in the harmful HOPE Act legislation is conditioning child support cooperation to receive SNAP food assistance benefits.
-This means that custodial must willingly work with child support services to receive SNAP food assistance.
+This means that both custodial and non-custodial parents must willingly work with child support services to receive SNAP food assistance.
 If they do not, they will not be able to access SNAP.
 In many of our conversations with Southeast Kansans, child support cooperation was identified as a barrier to many who need access to SNAP Food Assistance and other programs.

 "I'm afraid of having to deal with [child support cooperation].
-I don't know where my son's dad lives, and I'm nervous what would happen if I was forced to put him on child support" -Southeast Kansas resident
+I don't know where my son's dad lives, and I'm nervous what would happen if I was forced to put him on child support"

+-Southeast Kansas resident